asoorm/hey-hdr/README.md

 Fortunately, Hey allows you to send the raw request stats to a CSV file, but this does mean that you need to parse the output yourself.

-As a PoC, `hey-hdr` re-calculates the histogram, and we can now look significantly deeper and measure our latency to 5 9's of accuracy.
+`hey-hdr` recalculates the histogram, and we can now look significantly deeper and measure our latency to 5 nines of accuracy.

 ```text
   Count: 200